PatrickJYKang/problem_generator/static/help.md

 **Error Messages**
 - Timeout: Your code took too long to execute
 - Compilation error: Syntax issues in your code

+**Style Errors**
+- Style errors are detected by a linter, which follows precise rules for each language
+- Style errors are not critical for code execution, but they can help you write better code
+- The Format Code button in C++ automatically formats your code to follow the style rules with `clang-format`
+    - A known issue is that `clang-format` formats your code with two spaces for indentation.
+We are working on a fix.
+    - In any case, the code that `clang-format` formats is not saved, and your code reverts to the original code after you return to the problem page.
+We are also working on a fix for this.

 All code runs securely in your browser. **Your work and Assistant chats are not automatically saved**.